 Can You Substitute Cocoa Mix for Cocoa Powder?

-The short answer is yes, you can in a pinch, but it's a poor substitute.
+The short answer is yes, but it's definitely an extreme last resort.
 Cocoa mix contains only a small amount of cocoa powder, along with a lot of sugar, powdered milk, and who knows what else, so if you replace it measure for measure, you'll only be getting a small portion of the intended cocoa powder in the recipe, along with a bunch of extra ingredients.
 This will have all kinds of unintended negative effects on your recipe.